hamMUSings/BrowserShack/README.md

 ## To Stop

-1) If your radio supports hamlib power off command open the handmic page to shut the radio down
+1) Launch Dockge and stop the control_stack stack
-2) Launch Dockge and stop the hamlib-server Container
+   - If auto_power_off is set to 1 and the radio supports the feature it will turn off with the stack